-Again, I explained tomorrow was no good – I needed a hire vehicle tonight.
-That’s when the case manager laughed at me before offering to call the hire car company’s local branch and ask if it was possible to bring the car out to us that night.
+The case manager offered to call the hire car company’s local branch and ask if it was possible to bring the car out to us that night.
 Although he believed it was highly unlikely.

-It was good news.
-Things were looking up and hopefully, it would be us up in the air.
+Finally, things were looking up.
 The branch manager at the hire car company heard our story and said he couldn’t let us miss our flight.
 He personally drove the car to us and arrived around 6pm that night.

 Portugal was back on!

 I appreciate on this occasion it worked out and we were able to take delivery of a temporary replacement WAV, but unfortunately, it doesn’t always work out like that.

 I wish it was easier to get a wheelchair accessible car, just like it is to get a standard hire car.